farazshuja/JSLoader/README.md

 # JSLoader
 Dynamically load javascript files before running the controller.
-This loader use the jquery method $.getScript(), so you must include jQuery in the project.
+This loader use the jquery method $.getScript(), so you must include jQuery in the project..

 ## Usage in Controller
 ```javascript